sloanesom/student/navigation/about.md

 comments: true
 ---

-## As a conversation Starter
+## Hi!
+I'm Sloane :p

-Here are some places I have lived.
+These are the flags of places I've lived.

 <comment>
 Flags are made using Wikipedia images